-As of April 3, 2015, the Company had not completed its final estimate of fair value of the assets acquired and liabilities assumed due to the timing of such transactions and incomplete information necessary to finalize such estimates of fair value.
-Accordingly, the Company has preliminarily estimated the fair values of the assets acquired and the liabilities assumed.
-The Company will finalize the fair value estimates within twelve months of the acquisition date.
+As of July 3, 2015, we had not completed our final estimate of fair value of the assets acquired and liabilities assumed for these acquisitions due to the timing of such transactions and incomplete information necessary to finalize such estimates of fair value.
+Accordingly, we have preliminarily estimated the fair values of the assets acquired and the liabilities assumed.
+We will finalize the fair value estimates within twelve months of the acquisition date.
 See Note 2 to our consolidated financial statements.